eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

-the credential offers and presentation requests are transferred over TLS from the Attestation Provider or the Relying Party to the browser, they should not decide which Attestation Providers or Relying Parties are authorized to issue attestations or request attributes as this responsibility lies with national issuers and regulators, including Relying Parties registrars.
+the credential offers and presentation requests are transferred over TLS from the Attestation Provider or the Relying Party to the browser, they should not decide which Attestation Providers or Relying Parties are authorized to issue attestations or request attributes as this responsibility lies with national issuers and regulators, including Relying Party registrars.

 4. **Wallet Unit sovereignty**.
 When the Digital Credentials API is used, the operating system should not override or remove control from the Wallet Unit.
 The User's Wallet Unit